“Angelina! Angelia, where are you?”

 “Take him or I’ll give him an experience.”

-On board the Bhuac transport.
+On board the Bhuaci transport.
 Peter leans back with his eyes closed on the cushioned bench with Angelina’s sleeping head resting on his shoulder.
 Paul hunches between crates at his father’s feet.

 Cerulean steps into the small cargo space.
 His eyes travel from Peter to Angelina—to Paul.
 He beckons to Paul in silence.

 Paul lumbers to his feet.
-His red, swollen gaze scrapes the floor.
+His eyes red and swollen.
+“Yes, sir?”

 “And what if another race decides they want Newearth?
 Will you save us again?
 There will always be more of them than us.”